What is Diabetes Mellitus?

 2. Watch out for signs of morning hyperglycemia.

-Morning hyperglycemia, as the name suggests, is an elevated blood glucose level arising in the morning due to insufficient level of insulin.
-Causes include the dawn phenomenon (normal blood glucose levels until 3 AM then levels begin to rise), insulin waning (progressive increase in glucose levels from bedtime to morning), and Somogyi effect (nocturnal hypoglycemia then rebound hyperglycemia).
+As the name suggests, Morning hyperglycemia is an elevated blood glucose level arising in the morning due to an insufficient level of insulin.
+Causes include the dawn phenomenon (normal blood glucose levels until 3 AM, then levels begin to rise), insulin waning (progressive increase in glucose levels from bedtime to morning), and Somogyi effect (nocturnal hypoglycemia then rebound hyperglycemia).

-3. Teach patient how to perform home glucose monitoring.
+3. Teach the patient how to perform home glucose monitoring.

 Blood glucose is monitored before meals and at bedtime.
 Glucose values are used to adjust insulin doses.